-The following table shows various compiler options that can be used to prepare PL/I for MVS and VM and OS PL/I programs for use with the IBM Problem Determination Tools products (Debug Tool for z/OS, Fault Analyzer for z/OS and Application Performance Analyzer for z/OS).
+The following table shows various compiler options that can be used to prepare PL/I for MVS and VM and OS PL/I programs for use with the IBM Application Delivery Foundation for z Systems family of products (IBM Debug for z Systems, Fault Analyzer for z/OS and Application Performance Analyzer for z/OS).
 The methods suggested in the following table indicate whether the load module produced is suitable for a production environment.
 Load modules suitable for a production environment have no significant runtime overhead.